Jungal10/Test-taxonomic/app/data/intermediate/README.md

 # intermediate

-here lie all the files generated from code or R Notebooks.
+here lie all the files generated from code
-Recommended to keep timepoins in the fomrat yyyymmdd